 Becoming a Peer Support Worker

-The role of Peer Support Worker (PSW) has been developed for people who have lived experience of mental distress.
+The role of a Peer Support Worker (PSW) has been developed specifically for people who have lived experience of recovery from mental health challenges.
+A PSW provides formalised peer support, to help service users regain control over their lives and their own unique recovery process.

 Peer Support Workers within NSFT